-Set to return from its COVID-19 hiatus on April 22, 2022, World of Color will soon make its glorious return to Disneyland.
-But, where should you plan to watch once it makes its comeback?
+World of Color made its glorious post-pandemic return to Disneyland back in April 2022.
+So, where should you plan to watch once it now that it’s made its comeback?
 Read on as we break down the best World of Color viewing areas and give a little insight into the most vibrant show at Disneyland.

 World of Color, Disneyland Resort’s Ode to a Walt Disney Classic